uniwebcms/framework/docs/deployment-guide.md

 1. Watches for changes to `package.json` version on main/master branch
 2. Builds the foundation automatically
-3. Deploys to GitHub Pages
+3. Publishes to GitHub Pages
 4. Makes it accessible at your GitHub Pages URL

 **Workflow:**

 1. Update version in `package.json`: `"version": "1.2.0"`
 2. Commit and push to main/master
-3. GitHub Actions builds and deploys automatically
+3. GitHub Actions builds and publishes automatically
 4. Foundation available at new version

 ---